Maverik Center

-The Maverik Center, originally known as the E Center, is a 12,000-seat multi-purpose arena located in West Valley City, Utah, United States.
-Construction on the arena started in 1996 and was completed in time to hold its first event on September 22, 1997.
-The arena is owned by West Valley City, and managed by Centennial Management Group, Inc.
+Maverik Center, originally known as the E Center, is a 12,600-seat multi-purpose indoor arena located in West Valley City, Utah, United States.
+Construction on the arena started in 1996 and was completed in time to hold its first event (a live airing of WCW Monday Nitro) on September 22, 1997.
+The arena is owned by West Valley City, and managed by Centennial Management Group.

 During the 2002 Winter Olympics it served as the main venue for the ice hockey events, and as the venue for ice sledge hockey during the 2002 Winter Paralympics.

-Today the arena is home to the Utah Grizzlies along with the Salt Lake City Stars, and it is also a major venue in the area for numerous concerts and live touring productions.
+As of 2025, the arena is home to the Utah Grizzlies of the ECHL, and the Salt Lake City Stars of the NBA G League.
+It it also a major venue in the area for numerous concerts and live touring productions.

 History

 In July 1995, only a month after winning the 2002 Winter Olympic bid, the Salt Lake Organizing Committee (SLOC) accepted a proposal from West Valley City to build a new ice hockey facility in their city.
 SLOC loaned $7 million to the city for construction costs, and would rent the arena from the city during the Olympic Games.
 The arena would be funded through a variety of ways, but would be owned by the municipality of West Valley City, and used for various events before and after the games.
 Ground was broken for the arena on March 22, 1996, and construction was completed in September 1997; the E Center was officially dedicated in a ceremony on September 19, 1997.
-The first event held in the new venue was WCW's Monday Nitro Live on September 22, 1997, notable for being the in-ring debut of Bill Goldberg.
+The first event held in the new venue was a live episode of WCW Monday Nitro on September 22, 1997, notable for being the in-ring debut of Bill Goldberg.

 Naming rights

 In 2010, Centennial Management Group and West Valley City, announced that a new partnership (which included naming rights) had been reached with Maverik, Inc., owners of convenience stores throughout the Intermountain West.
 The sponsorship deal is a multi-year agreement, which included exclusive sponsorship and advertising rights, prominent signage on the exterior and interior of the building, along with a name change to the Maverik Center.
 Additionally, the venue now features Maverik's proprietary "adventure theme", a Maverik concession outlet, and exclusively sells a number of Maverik proprietary products.

-In 2021, the arena's parking was used as a drive thru vaccination clinic during the COVID-19 pandemic.

 Tenants

 Present

 The venue's primary tenant is the ECHL's Utah Grizzlies.
 The Grizzlies have played at the arena since replacing the AHL's former team of the same name in 2005.

-On October 10, 2022, it was announced that the Utah Jazz's NBA G-League team, the Salt Lake City Stars will be moving into the Maverik Center as their home arena beginning with the 2022-2023 season.
+On October 10, 2022, it was announced that the Utah Jazz's NBA G-League team, the Salt Lake City Stars will be moving into the Maverik Center as their home arena beginning with the 2022–2023 season.